philipobi-bachelor/code-optimization-test/generated-examples.md

 }
 ```

-Using modulo (`%`) on random numbers causes bias when the random number range isn't divisible by the desired range.
+Description: Using modulo (`%`) on random numbers causes bias when the random number range isn't divisible by the desired range.
 The efficient version uses `std::uniform_int_distribution` which guarantees uniform distribution without bias.

 ## Example 47: Linear Search Instead of Binary Search on Sorted Data